agabor/docs/.github/ISSUE_TEMPLATE/---missing-content.md

 ---

 __References:__
-Please provide links to the relevant PRs in the Parse Server repo and SDK repos where applicable.
+Please provide links to the relevant PRs in the MSG Server repo and SDK repos where applicable.

 __Proposed solution:__
 Can you provide links to the sections in the relevant guides where the new content should go?